-(a) Service Within Territorial Jurisdiction.
+(a) Service Within Nation's Reservation.

-All process may be served anywhere within the territorial jurisdiction of the Wyandotte Nation and, when authorized by a law of the Nation or by this Title, beyond these territorial limits.
+All process may be served anywhere within the Reservation of the Wyandotte Nation and, when authorized by a law of the Nation or by this Title, beyond these territorial limits.

-(b) Manner of Service Outside Territorial Jurisdiction.
+(b) Manner of Service Outside of the Nation's Reservation.

-When the exercise of jurisdiction is authorized by law of the Nation or Federal law, service of the summons and complaint may be made outside the territorial jurisdiction of the Nation:
+When the exercise of jurisdiction is authorized by law of the Nation or Federal law, service of the summons and complaint may be made outside the Reservation of the Nation:

-(1) By personal delivery in the manner prescribed for service within the territorial jurisdiction of the Nation;

-(2) In the manner prescribed by the law of the place in which the service is made for service in that place in an action in any of its Courts of general jurisdiction;

-- (3) By publication in appropriate circumstances; - (4) As directed by the foreign authority in response to a letter rogatory; or - (5) As directed by the Court. - (c) Service Outside Territorial Jurisdiction.
+- (1) By personal delivery in the manner prescribed for service within the Reservation of the Nation; - (2) In the manner prescribed by the law of the place in which the service is made for service in that place in an action in any of its Courts of general jurisdiction; - (3) By publication in appropriate circumstances; - (4) As directed by the foreign authority in response to a letter rogatory; or - (5) As directed by the Court. - (c) Service Outside the Nation's Reservation.

-In addition, persons who are brought in as parties pursuant to Section 217 of this Title, or as additional parties to a pending action or a counterclaim or cross-claim therein pursuant to Section 403, may be served in the manner stated in subsections (a)-(f) of Section 317 of this Act at all places outside the territorial jurisdiction of the Nation but within the United States, and persons required to respond to an order of commitment for civil contempt may be served, but not arrested, at the same places.
+In addition, persons who are brought in as parties pursuant to Section 217 of this Title, or as additional parties to a pending action or a counterclaim or cross-claim therein pursuant to Section 403, may be served in the manner stated in subsections (a)-(f) of Section 317 of this Act at all places outside the Reservation of the Nation but within the United States, and persons required to respond to an order of commitment for civil contempt may be served, but not arrested, at the same places.